 Unless you’ve been living under a rock and avoiding the internet at all costs, you would see so many businesses now creating videos as a fundamental asset in their marketing arsenal.

 Video has quickly become the go-to for many business owners and content marketers.
 The capability to create video content has become remarkably simple with the plethora of tools available to us, and the platforms we can now use for distribution.
-Social media has given us the gift of audience for our video content and smart phones have provided us with the camera.
+Social media has given us the gift of an audience for our video content and smartphones have provided us with the camera.

 It’s now easier than ever to create video content for our audience, and it’s only going to become easier as more online platforms are favouring video content and providing us with so many more tools to use.